 Availability in Eight Dosage Strengths at Launch and Single-Enantiomer API Selection.
 Our CTx-1301 and CTx-1302 product candidates are both round film-coated tablets that we intend to provide in eight matching dosage strengths.
 We believe providing practitioners with the ability to properly titrate and optimize their patients' daily dosing needs is critical.
 By having eight dosage strengths at launch, practitioners will not have to constantly switch their patients to other medications or supplement patients with more short-acting booster medications.
+In addition, we believe that eight dosage strengths will allow healthcare practitioners to appropriately treat the range of patients in their practice, from early childhood through adulthood.
 Medications that have launched with three dosage strengths are often ignored or avoided until at least six or seven strengths are available.
 Both CTx-1301 and CTx-1302 contain APIs that are Schedule II controlled substances.
 The APIs of both product candidates utilize just one of the multiple enantiomers, which may result in improvements in potency, adverse events (Aes), and drug interactions profiles along with an enhanced therapeutic index.